 - Our schools have become more and more focused on personal achievement and academic progress than on teaching skills that have direct relevance to the business world.
 In other words, students are graded on how much information they can retain rather than whether they have the capability to apply and leverage it.
 Don’t get me wrong, perhaps the most important skill for a student to learn is how to think and express oneself (one reason why a liberal arts education can be so powerful), but there is growing concern among business leaders that new graduates do not know how to leverage their knowledge, collaborate or innovate.

 - Our schools still have the mentality of the industrial revolution.
-They are “factory like” institutions in which the students engage with one subject at a team, have little integration between subject matter and where individual lessons are often void of the “big picture”.
+They are “factory-like” institutions in which the students engage with one subject at a time, have little integration between subject matter, and where individual lessons are often void of the “big picture.”
 We need to upgrade our educational systems to match the information age.